jorisfalter/berkshirebot/readme.md

 ### Podcast Transcripts

-`upload_podcast_transcripts.py` - Uploads MFM (My Favorite Murder) podcast transcripts to Pinecone for search and analysis.
+`upload_podcast_transcripts.py` - Uploads MFM (My First Million) podcast transcripts to Pinecone for search and analysis.

 ## Usage

 Each script can be run independently depending on which document source you want to work with.
 The demo application provides a web interface for querying the indexed documents.g

+## Tech

+Deploys on Github push